marketing effectiveness

 5. Marketing performance management

-Your Marketing operations plays a role in each of these.
+Your Marketing operations play a role in each of these.
 Contact us if you’d like to assess and enhance your marketing organization’s workflow proficiency.
-The Marketing Workflow Skills Assessment section of the MarketStrength™ Audit tool explores an individual’s and group’s skills related to these 27 Marketing workflow areas.
+The Marketing Workflow Skills Assessment section of the MarketStrength™ Audit tool explores an individual’s and a group’s skills related to these 27 Marketing workflow areas.

 Power Up with Tools for Operational Excellence